Giovanni Bononcini: Final years

 After leaving London in 1733, Bononcini travelled to France in the company of an adventurer, Count Ughi, who swindled him out of most of his property.
 In Paris, Bononcini gave concerts of his religious music at the Concert Spirituel and then moved on to Lisbon to become the cello teacher to the Portuguese king.
 In 1736 he returned to Vienna, where his opera Alessandro in Sidone and his oratorio Ezechia were performed in 1737.
 In dire financial straits by 1742, he petitioned Maria Theresa of Austria for help.
-In October of that year, she granted him a pension of 50 Florins a month in recognition of his past service to the court.
+In October of that year, she granted him a pension of 50 florins a month in recognition of his past service to the court.
 Bononcini died on 9 July 1747 in Vienna, impoverished and largely forgotten.
 After his death, his last major composition, a Te Deum which he had composed in 1741 for Francis I, was performed in celebration of the Treaty of Aix-la-Chapelle.

 Compositions

-His earliest works for the cello are two Sinfonie included in a manuscript in Montecassino.
+His earliest works for the cello are two Sinfonie included in a manuscript in the abbey of Montecassino.
 His other works include a number of operas, masses, and a funeral anthem for the Duke of Marlborough.
-One of his operas, Xerse, parodied material in an earlier setting of that opera by Francesco Cavalli.
-This included the aria "Ombra mai fu".
-Bononcini's Xerse was in turn later adapted by Handel with a third (and best known) version of "Ombra mai fu".
-His song Vado ben spesso cangiando loco was used by Franz Liszt in his suite for piano Années de pèlerinage: Deuxième année: Italie.
+One of his operas, Xerse, parodied material in an earlier setting of that opera by Francesco Cavalli, including the aria "Ombra mai fu".
+Bononcini's Xerse was in turn adapted by Handel in his Serse with a third (and best known) version of "Ombra mai fu".
+Bononcini's song "Vado ben spesso cangiando loco" was used by Franz Liszt in his suite for piano Années de pèlerinage: Deuxième année: Italie under the erroneous title "Canzonetta del Salvator Rosa".